 - Size: 42 x 42 x 11.6 mm

 - Safety and tracking features

 While the Forerunner 45 is available in 39mm and 42mm size options, Garmin has decided to stick to just one size option for the 55.
 You're getting just a 42mm option, which creeps up slightly in thickness coming in at 11.6mm thick compared to the 11.4mm sized body on the 42mm Forerunner 45.

-It's a polymer case, which comes in four different colours and that's matched up with a 20mm silicone band.
-It's the quick-release kind, so it's one you can swap out for another official Garmin band or hunt out some third party ones on places like Amazon.
+It's a polymer case, which comes in four different colors and that's matched up with a 20mm silicone band.
+It's the quick-release kind, so it's one you can swap out for another official Garmin band or hunt out some third-party ones on places like Amazon.

 It's a watch that looks very small to wear, even on our skinny wrists.
 If you like the idea of a watch that doesn't dominate your wrist, then the Forerunner 55 is certainly going to appeal.
 And it's still so light, which makes it a great all-day companion.